Snatchfield

 Posted to this website by kind permission of Ron Parnell

 The application is for residential development of up to 75 dwellings including 33% affordable housing, landscape and biodiversity enhancements, drainage works, and means of access (including demolition of 23 Chelmick Drive).
+For details, please use the link below and type in the reference number 26/00328/OUT

 Indeed, the case against building on Snatchfield is stronger than ever with strengthened protection from the Levelling Up and Regeneration Act 2023 and policies in The Strettons Neighbourhood Plan.
 Please scroll down to find out more.

-You can help by objecting to Planning application 26/00328/OUT until 3 March 2026 using this link:
+You can help by objecting to Planning application 26/00328/OUT

 For further help, see this guide produced by the Council for the Protection of Rural England (CPRE): Guide on how to respond to a planning applications